 All of you from India would know that the fees to register for the CA exams are not much, in fact very reasonable however passing the exams is a challenge.

-So in short, I was ready to work as hard as I could to pursue a degree which would help me to earn more by spending less.
+So in short, I was ready to work as hard as I could to pursue a degree that would help me to earn more by spending less.
 It would also give me the freedom to pursue my passion - Becoming a Tattoo Artist.

-So the main aim of choosing this profession was just to make a hell lot of money and make a way to fund my passion.
+So the main aim of choosing this profession was just to make a hell of lot of money and make a way to fund my passion.